 Rivian R1T / R1S Launch Edition

 We are including Rivian’s first two electric vehicles together because they promise the same range, and probably because their names are so similar.
 Rivian is another potential Tesla competitor gaining steam as is moves closer to delivering its first EV, the R1T pickup truck.
-Set to deliver its Launch Edition this June, Rivian’s R1T promises 300+ miles of range on a single charge.
+Set to deliver its Launch Edition this summer, Rivian’s R1T promises 300+ miles of range on a single charge.

-Not to be outdone… by itself, Rivian is also debuting an all-electric SUV in August of 2021.
+Not to be outdone… by itself, Rivian is also debuting an all-electric SUV in 2021.
 The R1S also promises an EPA estimates 300+ mile range and comes in some awesome colors as well.
 Rivian does have other trim options in store for both of these EVs too, but those are not scheduled to become available until early 2022.

 The ID.4 happens to be the first globally available electric vehicle newly built by Volkswagen on their new MEB platform.
 The hype around this one is real too.
 After recently launching a small batch of First Edition ID.4s in the U.S., VW said they sold out in a matter of hours.
 Luckily, another batch of First Edition models is in the works.
 Deliveries for the ID.4 should begin worldwide this coming March.

 The Volkswagen ID.4 offers an EPA estimated 250 miles of range.
 VW’s pivot toward next-generation electric vehicles is a breath of fresh air after the automaker’s crooked history of emissions testing.
 People don’t forget!